-Use the following steps to stop the system using the SDMC.
+Use the following steps to stop the system by using the SDMC.

 - 1. In the Power SystemsTM Resource area, select the managed system you want to power off. - 2.
 From the Actions menu, select Operations > Power Off. - 3.
-Select the appropriate power-off mode and click OK. - 20 GX adapters for the 33E/8B or 36E/8C
+Select the appropriate power-off mode and click OK.

-Removing and replacing covers on the 33E/8B or 36E/8C system
+Removing and replacing covers for the 33E/8B or 36E/8C system